Thinkful-Ed/authoroo/README.md

   zid-fe-project-flashcards
 ```

 Select the appropriate module and checkpoint.
-Next enter the qualified assessment id.
+Next you are prompted to enter the qualified assessment id.

 The Qualified challenge and related files are downloaded into the _qualified_ folder.
 For example: